scapula07/comfyUi-custom-cloud-node/README.md

-## Comfy Cloud Plugin Installation
+## Comfy Cloud Plugin Installation,Get started

 > Plugin lets you execute workflows on a cloud GPU, even if your laptop does not have one.